/ Business Services

 WHO SHOULD APPROVE

-The primary approver should approve all charges made to the funds they oversee.
-The secondary approver should approve all charges made to funds by the primary approver.
+The primary approver should approve all charges made to the orgs they oversee.
+The secondary approver should approve all charges made to orgs by the primary approver.

 HOW TO APPROVE